spiralgo/kalaha/README.md

 TDD is used as much as possible, in order to achieve a nice percent of test coverage, a readble, meaningful but quite a minimalistic code.

-GameRulesTest is the starting point to code the project as a test-case is provided for each rule of the game.
+GameRulesServiceTest is the starting point to code the project as a test-case is provided for each rule of the game.

 # TODO: further possible improvements